 Our graduates have gone on to complete graduate studies in archaeology, biological anthropology, applied anthropology, medical anthropology, history, museum studies, geology, social work, medicine, public health, law, law enforcement, forensics, education, and others.

 Please be sure to make yourself aware of everything that your department and our institution has to offer you.
 For example, you may be interested in joining the Anthropology Society, a student organization for anyone wishing to explore the diversity of human culture, pre-history, and evolution beyond the confines of our classes.
 Members meet regularly and sponsor several events each year.
-Please contact Ms. Carol Macaulay or Dr. Garrett Cook for more information.
+Please contact Dr. Garrett Cook for more information.

 The Baylor Forensic Society provides community service to local law enforcement agencies and provides student members with training and hands-on experience in forensic studies.
 Students from any major may participate.
 The Society has bi-weekly meetings during the school year and usually plans two or three larger events every semester.
 Recent events include: assistance in local missing person searches, firearm use training, life-size, live CLUE game, mock crime scenes, murder mystery parties, practice at the gun range, video photo demonstrations and practicing various forensic techniques in preparation for a career in forensic science.
 Please contact Mr. Jim Huggins for more information.